 Shane Duan is TFRI’s co-ordinator of projects and database management.
 He has worked on several large research projects, including co-ordinating a TFRI-funded Pan-Canadian translational research project at the BC Cancer Research Centre.
 Shane also brings strong experience in database administration to the team.

 Darrell Fox is the younger brother of Terry Fox, for whom the Terry Fox Foundation and the Terry Fox Research Institute (TFRI) are named.
 In 1980, at the age of 17, Darrell joined Terry (and Terry’s best friend Doug Alward) on his Marathon of Hope in Saint John, New Brunswick.
-Darrell has had a long history of involvement with his brother's legacy.
-In 1990, Darrell became the Provincial Director for The Terry Fox Foundation in British Columbia.
-In 1994, he moved to the National Office in Toronto, Ontario where he served for two years as the Assistant National Director and then National Director of the Terry Fox Foundation from 1996 to 2009.
-Today Darrell serves on TFRI’s Board of Directors and is a Senior Advisor to the Institute.
-A holder of the Queen’s Diamond Jubilee Medal, Darrell continues to be involved in projects and activities related to Terry Fox and his 35-year legacy.
+As Terry’s younger brother, Darrell has had a long history of involvement with the legacy founded by his brother.
+In 1990, Darrell became the provincial director for The Terry Fox Foundation in British Columbia.
+In 1994, he moved to the National Office in Toronto, Ontario where he served for two years as the assistant national director and then national director of the Terry Fox Foundation from January 1996 until June 2009.
+To date, the Foundation has raised over $600 million for cancer research worldwide.
+Today Darrell serves on the TFRI’s Board of Directors and is a senior advisor to the Institute.
+A holder of the Queen’s Diamond Jubilee Medal, Darrell continues to be involved in projects and activities related to Terry Fox and his 32-year legacy.